top of page

 • Introduce lightweight statistical models as data accumulates

-• Progress toward more sophisticated recommendation systems only once the business could support them
+• Progress to more sophisticated recommendation systems once the business could support them

-This grounded the AI vision in reality while preserving long-term ambition.
+This grounded the roadmap in reality while preserving long-term ambition.

 Results: